f5devcentral/techxchange-gitops-lab/docs/introduction.md

     - If prompted to "Unlock Login Keyring", enter the password you used to connect to this Ubuntu workstation, and click the **Unlock** button.

-1. Open a browser to your repository and verify that your changes were successfully pushed to your GitHub repo:
+1. Use the terminal to open the Chrome browser to your repository and verify that your changes were successfully pushed to your GitHub repo:

     ```shell
     google-chrome https://github.com/$GITHUB_USER/techxchange-gitops-lab.git